 Run elevator to center of hoistway and pull the main breaker in machine room (Not the main breaker located elsewhere).

-This should actually be the very last thing you do during the warning phase, just before you evacuate the building.
-Buildings so designated as "hurricane safe", which will house some personnel, should perform this just before the winds rise above 45 MPH.
+This should be the very last thing done during the warning phase, just before the building is evacuated.
+Buildings designated as "hurricane safe", which may house some personnel, should perform this just before the winds rise above 45 MPH.
 We have recommended the middle of the hoistway as a compromise.

 The best location is just below the top landing for most traction elevators to protect both the elevator, and the counterweight equipment.
 Except where there is a basement, then the traction elevator should be parked two floors below the top.